15 of the Most Enchanting Castle Hotels in the World

 Hotel de la Cité & Spa MGallery

-Hôtel de la Cité is located in the heart of the medieval citadel of Carcassonne.
+Hotel de la Cité & Spa MGallery is located in the heart of the medieval citadel of Carcassonne.
 It was initially built in 1909 and has undergone numerous renovations and changes until today.
 It is perfectly placed to explore the region’s Cathar castles, the lush vineyards of the Languedoc-Roussillon province and the Canal du Midi, which is a UNESCO World Heritage site.
 Each of its 47 guestrooms and 13 suites are furnished and decorated with more than a dash of aristocratic style.
 Several of the rooms and suites have terraces allowing panoramic views of Carcassonne, while others offer vistas of the charming cobbled streets of the citadel, making your transportation back in time complete.

 Château de Bagnols